imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/GPTs.md

 ```

 ### Finetuning GPT-3
 - While GPT-3 is not open source, OpenAI has provided the paid option to [finetune the model](https://beta.openai.com/docs/guides/fine-tuning).
+At the time of writing, free credits were provided to new users -- so another reason to go and [register now](https://openai.com/api/) :wink:
 - They expose several APIs to perform finetuning.
 In a sense they are doing most of the heavy lifting by making the finetuning process super easy.
 - To begin with, make sure you have the OpenAI python library installed.
 Do it by `pip install openai`.
 - Then make sure the data is in correct format.
 Basically you require a `.csv` file with atleast two columns - `prompt` and `completion` with the respective data.
 Ideally the [documentation](https://beta.openai.com/docs/guides/fine-tuning) suggest to have atleast 100 examples.